 ThingLink

-This is a CarmenCanvas integration in place for instructors and students in the College of Arts and Sciences and can be installed through a cost-sharing arrangement in other units at Ohio State.
-Contact ascode@osu.edu for more details.
+This is a CarmenCanvas integration in place for instructors and students in the following colleges: College of Arts and Sciences (ascode@osu.edu), and College of Education and Human Ecology (EHE-distanceed@osu.edu).
+Contact your college directly for support.

 ThingLink is an educational technology platform that allows instructors and students to create and explore interactive content through tagging images, videos, and 3D models.
 Tags can include text, links, videos, pdf files, polling questions, and a variety of other integrated content.